chitraflorid/angular-routing/lab.md

 Using `ui-sref`

 Before we make the show pages themselves, we're going to create some links to them.
+We use `ui-sref` which is a directive that binds a link to a state in order to accomplish that.

 The problem is, these grumbles don't actually have IDs -- they're just items in an array.